Bureau-du-Forestier-en-chef/MoSiR/README.md

 # Report a bug

 If you encounter an error, the preferred way is via [Issues] on GitHub.
-Sur la page des `Issues` de MoSiR, cliquer sur `New issue`.
 On the MoSiR `Issues` page, click on `New issue`.
 You need to provide as much information as possible to reproduce the error you are encountering.
 To make suggestions for improvement, please refer to the [future developments](https://github.com/Bureau-du-Forestier-en-chef/MoSiR/wiki/D%C3%A9veloppements-futurs) section.

 [Issues]: https://github.com/Bureau-du-Forestier-en-chef/MoSiR/issues